CentML/flexible-inference-bench/README.md

 | `--debug` | Log debug messages. |
 | `--config-file` | Path to configuration file. |

 **For ease of use we recommend passing a configuration file with all the required parameters for your use case.
-An example is provided in the file args.json**
+Examples are provided in `examples/`**

 ### Output
 The output json file in an array of objects that contain the following fields:<br>